An Interpretation of Socrates

 Beliefs that Cannot be Abandoned

-Take Euthyphro as an example as someone Socrates questions.
+Euthyphro is an example as someone Socrates questions in his duty to the god.

-If he were to stay in the dialectic and abandon the answers Socrates refutes, the assumption seems to be that eventually he will see the correct answer to the what is piety question.
+If he were to stay in the dialectic and continue to abandon the answers Socrates refutes, the suggestion is that eventually he will see the correct answer to the what is piety question.

-If this is true, then Euthyphro must have the correct answer fixed in his mind in a way he cannot abandon.
-His problem is that he has acquired false beliefs about what piety is that make it easy for him to do something he thinks is pious when in fact it is not.
+This, in turn, suggests that Euthyphro must have the correct answer fixed in his mind in a way questioning cannot dislodge.
+His problem is that he has acquired false beliefs about what piety is, and these beliefs it easy for him to do something he thinks is pious when in fact it is not.

 The Focus on Definitions